cifertech/free-embedded-dev-tools/README.md

 | [Part-DB](https://github.com/Part-DB/Part-DB-server) | Free, open-source, self-hosted | Similar scope to InvenTree, also has KiCad integration; a reasonable alternative if InvenTree's Django/React stack is heavier than you want to self-host. |
 | [PartKeepr](https://github.com/partkeepr/PartKeepr) | Free, open-source | Older, simpler option, originally built for hackerspaces with multiple users sharing one stock of parts. |

-## :scales: Wireless Pre-Compliance & Regulatory Lookup
+##  Wireless Pre-Compliance & Regulatory Lookup

 | Tool | What's Free | Notes |
 |---|---|---|